YoungLiuMIT/CSL_Shanghai_LivingLine_Data_Analysis/README.md

 to_graph_csv for getting 10 minutes data to visualize 0824 interval tree.py and 0906_individual_xy coordinates.py  for using Interval Tree and Hyperbola to define the accurate location of each individual

+## Camera Data Analysis
+All source codes about camera data analysis is under "Camera Data Analysis" folder.

+### preprocessing of the camera data from Shanghai Summit
+extract pictures from video .ipynb is the script for extracting pictures from a video, here we extract two pictures for each second.

 ## Rhino Grasshopper Visualization

 All Rhino Grasshopper source code is under "RH_GH" folder.